ethereum-optimism/optimism/README.md

 ## Contributing

-The OP Stack is a collaborative project.
-By collaborating on free, open software and shared standards, the Optimism Collective aims to prevent siloed software development and rapidly accelerate the development of the Ethereum ecosystem.
-Come contribute, build the future, and redefine power, together.
+The OP Stack is a common development stack for building L2 blockchain ecosystems, built by the Optimism Collective to power Optimism.

 [CONTRIBUTING.md](./CONTRIBUTING.md) contains a detailed explanation of the contributing process for this repository.
 Make sure to use the [Developer Quick Start](./CONTRIBUTING.md#development-quick-start) to properly set up your development environment.